-Post-award services are provided by the Office of Research Services (ORS) and the Office of Sponsored Programs Accounting and Reporting (SPAR).
-SPAR is not part of the ORS or the Office of the Vice President for Research.
-SPAR reports to the Office of the Chief Financial Officer and Vice President for Administration & Finance.
+Limited award services are provided by the Office of Research Services (ORS), while the Office of Accounting Services (OAS) provides comprehensive post-award services.
+OAS reports to the Office of the Chief Financial Officer and Vice President for Administration & Finance.
+OAS is not part of the ORS or the Office of the Vice President for Research.

-ORS plays a dual role in the post-award phase of sponsored project activity.
-The office is a central point of contact for agency grant or contract officers regarding administrative matters both during negotiation and throughout the project.
-ORS also facilitates and advocates for the principal investigators/project directors in all matters pertaining to the non-technical management of their grants and contracts.
+ORS is a central point of contact for agency grant or contract officers regarding administrative matters both during negotiation and throughout the project.
 You can find information below regarding the following areas:

 Award File Maintenance